The Clear Edge

 Eight months after starting the preparation phase, Chiara’s business looked fundamentally different from Month 33.

 The transformation wasn’t visible to outsiders.
-Revenue only grew 25% across 8 months.
-An average observer would think “slow growth period.”
+Revenue only grew 25% across 8 months, so an average observer would just see a “slow growth period.”

 Reality: She’d built a foundation preventing $180K from becoming a crisis.